wasantac/AICharts/README.md

 # AICharts

-AICharts is a data visualization package.
+AICharts is an open source data visualization library that implements a naive bayes algorithm that makes text categorization predictions interpretable.

 ### Installation